zaaidaaraque/master-data-science-business-analytics/README.md

-# master-data-science-business-analytics
+# Master Data Science & Business Analytics – Portfolio

-Projects and coursework developed during my MSc in Data Science &amp; Business Analytics
+This repository contains a collection of projects and practical assignments developed during my MSc in Data Science and Business Analytics.